-Made of Iron: Largely thanks to having the biggest, heaviest suit of armour on the team.
+Armour Is Useless: Averted.
+He survives a number of bad scrapes largely thanks to having the biggest, heaviest suit of armour on the team.
 On the occasions he is hurt, it's implied to be all the more serious because anything that can get through Deiran armour has got to be nasty.

 A Thalesian church knight from the Genidian Order.
 He's the biggest and burliest of the main knight group - and also the comic relief.